 COWBOY COMMANDOS (Monogram, 1943)

-The Range Busters --- Ray Corrigan, Max Terhune and Dennis Moore --- vs. a Nazi gang after magnesium.
+The Range Busters - Ray Corrigan, Max Terhune and Dennis Moore - vs. a Nazi gang after magnesium.
 And who can forget Johnny Bond singing "I'll Get the Fuehrer Sure As Shootin' ".
 (I can forget!).
 The beginning of the film features some amazing trick riding by Evelyn Finley.
 She then rides toward the screen with an American flag.
 And then does a verbal pitch to buy War Bonds and Stamps.

 BLACK MARKET RUSTLERS (Monogram, 1943)

 Title tells all.
 Another of the The Range Busters with Ray Corrigan, Max Terhune and Dennis Moore.

 Charles Starrett and Dub Taylor and the Civil Air Patrol.

 Eddie Dew and Jennifer Holt in a tale of 'Rosie the Riveter out west'.

 Another of the Range Busters, starring John King, Max Terhune and Dave Sharpe.
 Around the mid-point of the film, Sharpe is written out using the excuse that his character joined Teddy Roosevelt's Rough Riders.
 Rex Lease comes in to replace Sharpe for the remainder of the film.
 Off-screen, Sharpe left for real World War II service (and that's the reason this title is included in the listing).

 This Texas Rangers adventure does not have the trio corraling the axis.
 But it does include Tex Ritter talking about patriotism and freedom.